openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

     * in the JOSE Header,
         * `typ`: REQUIRED.
 MUST be `openid4vci-proof+jwt`, which explicitly types the proof JWT as recommended in Section 3.11 of [@!RFC8725].
         * `alg`: REQUIRED.
 A digital signature algorithm identifier such as per IANA "JSON Web Signature and Encryption Algorithms" registry.
 MUST NOT be `none` or an identifier for a symmetric algorithm (MAC).
-        * `kid`: CONDITIONAL.
-JOSE Header containing the key ID.
+        * `kid`: JOSE Header containing the key ID.
 If the Credential shall be bound to a DID, the `kid` refers to a DID URL which identifies a particular key in the DID Document that the Credential shall be bound to.
-MUST NOT be present if `jwk` or `x5c` is present.
+This parameter MUST NOT be present if `jwk` or `x5c` is present.
-        * `jwk`: CONDITIONAL.
-JOSE Header containing the key material the new Credential shall be bound to.
-MUST NOT be present if `kid` or `x5c` is present.
+        * `jwk`: JOSE Header containing the key material the new Credential shall be bound to.
+This parameter MUST NOT be present if `kid` or `x5c` is present.
-        * `x5c`: CONDITIONAL.
-JOSE Header containing a certificate or certificate chain corresponding to the key used to sign the JWT.
+        * `x5c`: JOSE Header containing a certificate or certificate chain corresponding to the key used to sign the JWT.
 This element MAY be used to convey a key attestation.
 In such a case, the actual key certificate will contain attributes related to the key properties.
-MUST NOT be present if `kid` or `jwk` is present.
+This parameter MUST NOT be present if `kid` or `jwk` is present.
     * in the JWT body,
         * `iss`: OPTIONAL (string).
 The value of this claim MUST be the `client_id` of the client making the credential request.
 This claim MUST be omitted if the Access Token authorizing the issuance call was obtained from a Pre-Authorized Code Flow through anonymous access to the Token Endpoint.
         * `aud`: REQUIRED (string).
 The value of this claim MUST be the Credential Issuer URL of the Credential Issuer.